Graph-COM/SubgraphRAG/reason/README.md

 ## Inference with LLMs

-First put the retriver's results in `./scored_triples`.
-Then, one can run `main.py` with proper paramerters.
+After downloading the pre-processed results, one can run `main.py` with proper paramerters.
 For example,

 ```
 python main.py -d webqsp --prompt_mode scored_100